 Dogs' digestion is generally faster than humans, where the process takes around 24–72 hours, emphasizing differences in dietary requirements and system efficiency.

-Factors That Influence Digestion Time
+Factors That Influence Dog Digestion Time

 -